PROVGEN: A Privacy-Preserving Approach for Outcome Validation in Genomic Research: Evaluation

 \subsubsection{Data Utility}

-Apart from our main objective, we also evaluate the performance of the proposed scheme in terms of data utility metrics for different data analysis tasks.
-For this, we consider metrics such as average point error, average sample error, mean error, and variance error.
-Such metrics show how much the integrity and statistics of the original dataset is preserved while sharing it with other researchers.
-We explain these metrics in the following.
+In addition to our primary goal, we evaluated the performance of the proposed scheme using data utility metrics for various data analysis tasks.
+We employed metrics including average point error, average sample error, mean error, and variance error.
+These metrics quantify the extent to which the integrity and statistical properties of the original dataset are preserved when shared with other researchers.
+The following sections detail each metric.

-\paragraph{Average Point Error} Average point error denotes entry-level difference between two datasets.
-Given two datasets $D$ and $D^*$ of the same size $n\times m$, we count the mismatched entries and define point error as
+\paragraph{Average Point Error} Average point error measures the entry-level discrepancy between two datasets.
+Given two datasets, $D$ and $D^*$, with dimensions $n \times m$, we compute the number of mismatched entries and define the point error as:

-\paragraph{Average Sample Error} Average sample error measures the distance between each pair of samples between two datasets.
-We use $l_1$ norm to calculate the distance between each sample pair normalized by the number of SNP in the datasets, which is
+\paragraph{Average Sample Error} Average sample error quantifies the distance between corresponding samples in two datasets.
+We calculate this using the $l_1$ norm, which represents the sum of absolute differences between each sample pair, normalized by the number of SNPs in the datasets:

-\paragraph{Mean and Variance Error} We evaluate mean and variance between the two datasets and calculate the difference.
-Note we show absolute difference of mean and variance without normalization as the SNP domain, i.e., $\{0, 1, 2\}$, is limited.
+\paragraph{Mean and Variance Error} In addition to the previous metrics, we assess the mean and variance errors, which are key indicators of data fidelity.
+These errors are measured as the absolute differences in mean and variance values within the SNP domain.